 Switched On: The Brand Reborn

 TELEFUNKEN Elektroakustik's origins began in 2000 with the reverse engineering of a single part known to break over time: the original ELA M 251E polar pattern selector switch.
-The true story is that after purchasing an original 251E with a broken polar pattern switch and realizing there was no suitable solution for this common issue with the original units, current owner and CEO Toni Fishman set out to create a replacement and decided to revive the historic brand in the process.
+The true story is that after purchasing an original 251E with a broken polar pattern switch and realizing there was no suitable solution for this common issue with the original units, current owner Toni Fishman set out to create a replacement and decided to revive the historic brand in the process.

 Legends Never Die: The Diamond Series

 The Diamond Series features three primary microphone models that epitomize vintage vacuum tube microphone technology, which characterize and color the sounds of popular recorded music from the 1940’s through today.
 These three pillars of the vintage microphone world were selected to preserve their legacy not only because of their extremely high-fidelity sonic abilities, but also because they exemplify the nearly gone culture of high-quality manufacturing and hand-made workmanship.